gscoppino/ProjectTime/README.md

 ## Development

-Run `anaconda-project run prepare --env-spec devtools` to build a Conda environment with extra development tools such as a linter, code formatter, and interactive execution environment.
+Run `anaconda-project run prepare --env-spec devtools` to build a Conda environment with extra development tools such as linter(s), code formatter(s), and interactive execution environment(s).
 To take advantage of these, configure your editor or IDE to use the `devtools` environment in the `envs` folder.

 Development workflow is the typical workflow Django project.